nlbdev/nlb-scss/README.md

 2. Install Grunt and Yarn with npm: `npm i -g grunt yarn` (run in command-line at the root folder)
 3. Run `yarn`

-To compile once run `grunt`
+To compile once run `yarn build`

-To compile after each change to a SCSS file, run `grunt watch`
+To compile after each change to a SCSS file, run `yarn dev`